-Keeping It Light[January 12, 2021] In a year when many people barely left the house, PioneerCare employees continued their work to serve medically vulnerable people and tested for COVID-19 almost every week since last spring.
+In a year when many people barely left the house, PioneerCare employees continued their work to serve medically vulnerable people and tested for COVID-19 almost every week since the spring of 2020.
 When conditions required it, testing frequency reached twice weekly.
 Employees came in for testing on their days off, too.
 Working or not, they tested.

 Residents living within PioneerCare Center have required repeated testing as well.
 PioneerCare’s aggressive approach to testing helped catch cases, especially with asymptomatic people, before infection could spread further.